- What Is an Anteverted Uterus?

 Treatment Options for an Anteverted Uterus

 An anteverted uterus is not a health problem and requires no treatment.
-There are no treatment options available for an anteverted uterus as no treatment is required.
-This is a uterus orientation that a woman should survive with, normally and painlessly.
+There are no treatment options available for an anteverted uterus because no treatment is required.

 Although the need for treatment is not a concern, you could do the following in order to ensure a good and healthy life.
-However, before trying these tips, you must consult your doctor.
+The exercises mentioned below may not work for all women and the results can’t be assured, hence one must try these only after consulting with a doctor.

 Knee to Chest Exercise: Lie flat on a mat with your back on the floor and knees bent.
 Slowly lift one of your knees and bring it close to the chest with the help of both your hands.
 Maintain this position for about 10-15 seconds and release your foot back to its bent position.
 Repeat the same process with the other knee.